-The IVF technique was developed in the 1970s.
-It may differ slightly from clinic to clinic but a typical treatment is as follows.
+What happens during IVF may differ slightly from clinic to clinic, but a typical treatment follows the main steps below.

 Step two: boosting the egg supply

-Once your natural cycle is suppressed, you take a fertility hormone called FSH (follicle stimulating hormone).
-These fertility hormones are known as gonadotrophins.
-This is another daily injection you give yourself, usually for about 10-12 days, but it can vary depending on your response.
+Once your natural cycle is suppressed, you take a fertility hormone called follicle stimulating hormone (FSH).
+This is another daily injection you give yourself, usually for about 10-12 days.

 FSH increases the number of eggs your ovaries produce.
 This means more eggs can be collected and fertilised.
 With more fertilised eggs, the clinic has a greater choice of embryos to use in your treatment.